uptonking/note4yaoo/lib-editor-ckeditor5-examples.md

 - https://github.com/isaul32/ckeditor5-math
   - a TeX-based mathematical plugin for CKEditor 5.
+  - This plugin supports MathJax, KaTeX and custom typesetting engines.
 - https://github.com/centaur54dev/ckeditor5-math-preview
   - a plugin for ckeditor 5.
   - When clicking on a latex math expression, a popup is shown that displays the expression rendered with MathJax or KaTeX.